RebRut03/School_District_Analysis/README.md

 - Using bulleted lists and images of DataFrames as support, address the following questions.
 There is a bulleted list that addresses how each of the seven school district metrics was affected by the changes in the data (10 pt).

 -	District Summary:
-  - Although we were asked to remove the ninth grade scores for Thomas High School, the District Summary numbers do not appear to be different.
+  - Although Maria asked that we replace the ninth grade scores with "NaN" for Thomas High School, the District Summary numbers do not appear to be much different.
   - Original District Summary:

     ![District_Summary_DataFrame_Original](Resources/District_Summary_DataFrame_Original.PNG)